pavlinamadl/master-thesis/readme.md

-# Customer and Driver Satisfaction Consistent Traveling Salesman Proble
+# Customer and Driver Satisfaction Consistent Traveling Salesman Problem

 ## Overview
 This system implements a sophisticated traveling salesman problem solution that simultaneously optimizes for dual objectives: customer satisfaction and driver satisfaction.
 The algorithm addresses the Consistent Traveling Salesman Problem with additional constraints for driver work consistency across multiple days.